mathiatt04/computational_physics/README.md

 ## Authorship

-Both projects were written in pairs, as the course required. **[Partner's full name]** co-authored both.
+The Josephson-junction and Cahn-Hilliard projects were written in groups of three, per course requirements.
+Mina Margrethe Vikdal Cook and Trond Christian Jensen Haug co-authored both.
 The written reports were prepared jointly in LaTeX.

-My main individual contributions were **[fill in honestly — e.g. the analytical proof that the current integrand is conserved (report 2, task 2m), the stability-boundary derivation in report 3 task 3c, the Riccati packing/unpacking layer and its tests]**.
+My main individual contributions were most of theoretical derivations in both projects, as well as .

 ## Note on course material